mezez/semantic-web-calendar/readme.md

 #### EXTRACT

 Downloads a page corresponding to a city (passed as an argument by the user) on alentoor.fr.
 The downloaded page is scraped and jsonld events data is extracted, processed, validated and uploaded to the LDP.

+Note: It is assumed that you already have an LDP container existing to use the EXTRACT feature.
+So it is advisable to run the download/read commands in order to automatically create a container if one does not already exist

 #### GET_EVENTS